 It's often difficult to come up with blog ideas that your audience will find valuable, relevant and informative.
 By using the right keyphrase in Google News, you can generate an infinite amount of blog ideas.

-If you’re new to blogging (or even if you’ve been doing so for some time), I’m sure you’ll agree that coming up with good blog ideas can be a challenge.
-Not just because of the difficulty of coming up with topics your readers will enjoy, but because we all have off-days, and occasionally suffer from good ol’ writer’s block.
+Most bloggers agree that coming up with good blog ideas can be a challenge.
+This isn’t only because of the difficulty of coming up with topics your readers will enjoy.
+We all have off days, and occasionally suffer from good ol’ writer’s block.

 Sure, it helps to have a list of topics to draw inspiration from, (check out our 72 blogging ideas article) but that’s not always enough.
-Sometimes you need to see how the experts are putting together their own articles and use them to draw inspiration for your own content.
+Sometimes you need to see how the experts put together their articles, then draw inspiration for your own content.